Anvil/kaioretry/docs/source/getting-started.rst

 Now, if you discover that the buggy server also generates some time out...
-Then brace yourself, and just it to the `exceptions` parameter value.
+Then brace yourself, and just add it to the `exceptions` parameter value.

 .. code-block:: python